shopgoodwillsniper/shopgoodwill-auction-sniper/README.md

 ### Is using a bid sniper against ShopGoodwill rules?

 No. Our **ShopGoodwill bid sniper** uses the same public bidding interface available to all users.
-It simply automates the timing of bid submission, which is completely within ShopGoodwill.com's terms of service.
+It simply automates the timing of bid submission.

 ### How much does this bid sniper cost?

 The **ShopGoodwill bid sniper** offers a free trial period.
-After that, flexible pricing plans start at just a few dollars per month for unlimited sniping.
+After that, flexible pricing plans are available for unlimited sniping.

 ### Can I snipe multiple ShopGoodwill auctions at once?